Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

 Adopting an algebraic perspective and employing the compact notation introduced in Eq.\eqref{eq: monolitic_FOM_system}, the application of ST--RB methods amounts at solving the following problem:

-where $\bm{\mytilde{\Pi}} \in \mathbb{R}^{N^{st} \times n^{st}}$ is a projection matrix, possibly equal to $\bm{\Pi}$.
-Based on the definition of $\bm{\Pi}$ given in Eq.\eqref{eq: RB basis matrix Pi}, the term $\bm{\Pi}\bm{\hat{w}}$ represents a linear combination of the reduced basis elements, whose weights are given by the entries of $\bm{\hat{w}} \in \mathbb{R}^{n^{st}}$.
+where $\mytilde{\bm{\Pi}} \in \mathbb{R}^{N^{st} \times n^{st}}$ is a projection matrix, possibly parameter--dependent.
+Based on the definition of $\bm{\Pi}$ given in Eq.\eqref{eq: RB basis matrix Pi}, the term $\bm{\Pi}\widehat{\bm{w}}$ represents a linear combination of the reduced basis elements, whose weights are given by the entries of $\widehat{\bm{w}} \in \mathbb{R}^{n^{st}}$.
 Such term represents then the FOM reconstruction of the space--time reduced solution.
-So, the quantity $\bm{r}^{st}_{\bm{\mu}} := \bm{F}_{\bm{\mu}}^{st} - \bm{A}^{st}\bm{\Pi}\hat{\bm{w}}$ identifies the FOM residual associated to the space--time reduced solution.
-In Eq.\eqref{eq: space time reduced problem} we are imposing such a residual to be orthogonal to some low--dimensional spatio--temporal subspace, whose basis is encoded in the projection matrix $\bm{\mytilde{\Pi}}$.
-Notice that, if we focus on spatial discretization, this amounts at performing a (Petrov--)Galerkin projection as in the classical formulation of the RB method, featuring dimensionality reduction only along the spatial dimension \cite{quarteroni2015reduced}.
-In particular, a Galerkin projection is performed if $\bm{\mytilde{\Pi}} = \bm{\Pi}$ and a Petrov--Galerkin projection otherwise.
-A similar interpretation could be given in terms of temporal discretization.
-However, the employment of a finite differences scheme for the time integration of the ODE in Eq.\eqref{eq: semi-discretized_stokes} prevents from identifying Eq.\eqref{eq: space time reduced problem} with a (Petrov--)Galerkin projection.
-Ultimately, rearranging the terms in Eq.\eqref{eq: space time reduced problem}, the ST--RB problem writes as follows. \begin{myproblem}{}{compact_space_time_reduced_system} Find $\hat{\bm{w}} \in \mathbb{R}^{n^{st}}$ such that
+So, the quantity $\bm{r}^{st} := \bm{F}^{st} - \bm{A}^{st}\bm{\Pi}\widehat{\bm{w}}$ identifies the FOM residual associated to the space--time reduced solution.
+In Eq.\eqref{eq: space time reduced problem} we are imposing such a residual to be orthogonal to some low--dimensional spatio--temporal subspace, whose basis is encoded in the matrix $\mytilde{\bm{\Pi}}$.
+We remark that, if we focus on spatial discretization, Eq.\eqref{eq: space time reduced problem} corresponds to a (Petrov--)~Galerkin projection, equivalent to the one performed in the classical formulation of the RB method, featuring dimensionality reduction only along the spatial dimension \cite{quarteroni2015reduced}.
+In particular, a Galerkin projection is performed if $\mytilde{\bm{\Pi}} = \bm{\Pi}$ and a Petrov--Galerkin projection otherwise.
+However, the employment of a finite differences scheme --- which does not stem from the weak formulation of the problem, but rather from the strong one --- to perform time integration prevents from identifying Eq.\eqref{eq: space time reduced problem} with an actual space--time (Petrov--)~Galerkin projection.

+Ultimately, rearranging the terms in Eq.\eqref{eq: space time reduced problem}, the ST--RB problem writes as follows. \begin{myproblem}{}{compact_space_time_reduced_system} Find $\widehat{\bm{w}} \in \mathbb{R}^{n^{st}}$ such that

 \end{myproblem}